tomharrigan/post-styles/README.txt

 == Frequently Asked Questions ==

 = How do I make use of Post Styles? =

+Simply go to Settings->Reading and select "Enable Post Style formatting", save your changes, and you're ready to roll!

+= How do I use Post Styles to display custom theme templates I've created? =

 In your loop or other area in which displaying a content template, change your get_template_part call to the following: